-THE COLLEGES OF UCSD A second feature which makes UCSD a "special" place is its "small-college" structure.
-Here's how it works to your benefit.
+A second feature which makes UC San Diego a "special" place is its "small-college" structure.
+This structure is designed to work for your benefit.
 State-wide, the University of California has eight general campuses.
 Of these, two are built around the small-college concept made famous by Oxford University in England.
-One of them is UCSD; the other is UC-Santa Cruz.
-UCSD is small in some ways and big in other ways.
-It's small in that you see the same people day in and day out, and the professors and T.A.'s know your name.
-Revelle Freshman In adopting the small-college structure, planners of the San Diego campus decided to capitalize on the advantages of "bigness" while retaining the virtues of "smallness."
-To become great, they reasoned, a university must have a large faculty and staff, and it must be "big" enough to afford well-equipped teaching facilities, laboratories, and research libraries.
+One of them is UC San Diego, the other is UC Santa Cruz.
+In adopting the small-college structure, the planners of the San Diego campus decided to capitalize on the virtues of "smallness" while retaining the advantages of "bigness."
+To become a respected university, they reasoned, a university must have a large faculty and staff, and it must be "big" enough to afford well-equipped teaching facilities, laboratories, and research libraries.
 With these advantages of "bigness" the planners decided to merge the benefits of "smallness."
-Instead of one sprawling campus teeming with students, they would create several more compact campuses.
-They would thus establish an environment in which students might retain their individualities and feel a sense of belonging.
-The planners were aware that many students prefer such an intimate, informal setting to the crowded, hurly-burly world of the big-city campus.
-These were the qualities which the planners of UCSD had in mind when they organized, first, Revelle College in 1964, and later, in 1967, when John Muir was launched, and again four years later when Third College was founded.
-They are also the attributes which shaped the newest member of the UCSD family-Fourth College-which accepted its first students in the Fall of 1974.
-People at Third are pretty together.
-I mean they're friendly with each other, and there is a certain amount of caring about what other people are doing, which is decent.
-Third Sophomore RECREATION AT UCSD UCSD's undergraduate colleges sit astride a 1200-acre site high on the bluffs overlooking the Pacific Ocean at La Jolla.
+Instead of one sprawling campus, they would create several more compact campuses.
+They would thus establish an environment in which the students might retain their individualities and feel a sense of belonging.
+The planners were aware that many students prefer such an informal setting to the crowded world of the big-city campus.
+These were the qualities which the planners of UC San Diego had in mind when they organized the "small-college" system.
+The four colleges are, in alphabetical order, Fourth College, which admitted its first students in the fall of 1974, John Muir College, which began operation in 1967, Revelle College, the first of the four colleges, which opened in 1964, and Third College, which opened its doors in 1971.

+"I like the idea of having four small colleges instead of one big university where nobody knows who you are and no one is really interested in what you are doing or how you feel."
+Freshman, Fourth "They seem to care about Third World people here.
+There are programs here that direct themselves to the interests of the Third World.
+There are a lot of good people here who really give a damn about us."
+Sophomore, Third RECREATION AT UC SAN DIEGO UC San Diego's undergraduate colleges sit astride a 1200-acre site high on the bluffs overlooking the Pacific Ocean at La Jolla.
 This seaside community has long been famed as a vacation and retirement colony.
-It boasts some of the finest bathing beaches and coves, restaurants, art galleries and other recreational and cultural attractions in the nation.
-Naturally, then, much of the social life at UCSD centers around the waterfront, with surfing and scuba-diving high among the favorite diversions.
-Inland from the beaches, student life ranges from the pizza parlors and pubs of Del Mar southward to the open-air markets of Tijuana and the primitive wilderness of the Baja California peninsula in Mexico.
-The City of San Diego, some 12 miles from the campus, offers a rich array of recreational opportunities including Old Town (where California was born), Sea World in Mission Bay, the world-famed San Diego Zoo, and the Sports Arena and San Diego Stadium, sites of a year-round calendar of major-league sporting events.
+It has some of the finest beaches and coves, restaurants, and art galleries, as well as other recreational and cultural attractions in the nation.
+Naturally then, much of the social life at UC San Diego centers around the waterfront, with surfing and scuba-diving among the favorite diversions of students here.
+Inland, student life ranges from the small-town atmosphere of Del Mar southward to the open-air markets of Tijuana and the primitive wilderness of the Baja California Peninsula in Mexico.
+The City of San Diego, some 12 miles from the campus, offers a variety of recreational opportunities including Old Town (where California was born), Sea World in Mission Bay, the world-famed San Diego Zoo, and the Sports Arena and San Diego Stadium, sites of a year-round calendar of major league sporting events and concerts.